Spanish hospital enlists therapy dogs to boost ICU patients' morale

 The project will analyse saliva samples collected from patients before and after a therapy session, to check whether stress indicators like cortisol decrease while those related to wellbeing like oxytocin and serotonin increase, she said.

-Patients aren't the only ones benefiting from the project: many members of staff in the emergency ward also enjoy having the canines around and bond with them, said Maribel Vida, who leads Affinity's animal therapy projects.
+Patients are not the only ones benefiting from the project: Many members of staff in the emergency ward also enjoy having the canines around and bond with them, said Maribel Vida, who leads Affinity's animal therapy projects.

 Bueno has no doubts about the benefits of the trial.
 Just the news that some dogs might pop by for a visit was an immediate morale boost, he said.